HassanDev13/android-bluetooth/README.md

         pairedDevicesEvent.send(DataState.Success(pairedDevicesList))
     }
 ```

-getPairedDevices(bluetoothAdapter: BluetoothAdapter?) : function, her job is to get all available devices ready for the pairing process
+Function `getPairedDevices(bluetoothAdapter: BluetoothAdapter?)` her job is to get all available devices ready for the pairing process

 ## Contributing